blackfirefly000/AIBackup2/README.md

 # **[DOWNLOAD HERE](https://github.com/blackfirefly000/AIBackup2/releases)**

-# Installation: drag "AIBackup2" to your server resources folder and add to your server.cfg "start AIBackup2"

 > # To open the menu: "+" in your NUMPAD (This keybind is changeable in the keybinds setting of your game)
 > **[You are only able to call ONE unit and one type of unit, you can't call more than 1 patrol or 1 air unit, etc]**